 You can’t get too much of a good thing.
 However, taking the 5S methodology to the highest level possible might be an exception.
 The 5Ss (Sort, Simplify, Shine, Standardize and Sustain) are the basis for creating a workspace of visual management and lean operation.
 When attempting to implement a Visual Management system, most companies accomplish the painful sorting to identify and dispose of obsolete or unneeded items, organizing the needed items into some type of a defined order, and scrubbing the workspace until it shines.
 The last two steps in the process become the challenge: how to maintain the standards on a daily basis and the discipline to sustain the transformation long term.

-The payoff for a successful 5S program is better utilization of the workforce, allowing workers to perform more value-added activities, which translate into increased profits, greater equipment utilization and promote a safer work environment.
+The payoff for a successful 5S program is a better utilization of the workforce, allowing workers to perform more value-added activities, which translates into increased profits, greater equipment utilization and promoting a safer work environment.
 The best opportunity for waste elimination in the MRO inventory comes in the form of obsolete parts that are not associated with an equipment asset.
-These parts commonly account for 20 to 30 % of the total inventory value and it costs thousands of dollars in carrying cost to maintain these items each year.
-Waste in the daily business operation comes in the form of uncontrolled processes and process hand-offs from one department to the next, leading to non-value- added steps that create costly waste.
-Identifying and eliminating waste in these areas of the business will result in increased profits, higher worker morale, higher equipment and worker utilization.
+These parts commonly account for 20 to 30 % of the total inventory value and it costs thousands of dollars in carrying costs to maintain these items each year.
+Waste in the daily business operation comes in the form of uncontrolled processes and process hand-offs from one department to the next, leading to non-value-added steps that create costly waste.
+Identifying and eliminating waste in these areas of the business will result in increased profits, higher worker morale, and higher equipment and worker utilization.

 5S Gone Wild

 It is important to note that 5S, like any other improvement methodology, can be misused.
 Let’s consider, for instance, the office cubicle that has a tape outline of the phone, the laptop and even the stapler.